aerospike/aerospike-client-python/doc/client.rst

         Remove a record matching the *key* from the cluster.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
-        :param dict meta: a dictonary with the expected generation of the record.
+        :param dict meta: contains the expected generation of the record in a key called ``"gen"``.
         :param dict policy: see :ref:`aerospike_remove_policies`.
 May be passed as a keyword argument.

         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.